raysh3n/Frontend-Mentor-Base-Apparel-coming-soon-page/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:

-Use fr instead of % for grid-template-columns and grid-template rows to fix the extra empty space below when the window is being shorten.
+- Use fr instead of % for grid-template-columns and grid-template rows to fix the extra empty space below when the window is being shorten.
 To know more check out ![here](https://stackoverflow.com/questions/45090726/the-difference-between-percentage-and-fr-units) Previous when use percentage:
 ![alt text](image.png)